-Several books are assigned to students during the year.
+Several types of books are assigned to students during the year based on their grade level.
 It is expected that students will treat all books with respect and keep them in good condition for return at the end of the year.
 Students should not write in books unless explicitly instructed to do so by a teacher.
 If a student loses or damages a book, parents / guardians are responsible for the cost of the replacement book.
 The school office will provide information about costs for a book should a problem arise.
 Students with outstanding bills for books may not be allowed to participate in end-of-year activities until payment is made.
 In addition, the school will provide students with certain academic supplies.
 They will be responsible to replace them if they are lost or destroyed.